KSP-ModularManagement/ModularManagement/GameData/ModuleManagerWatchDog/README.md

 `MMWD` is a Watch Dog to monitor Module Manager, preventing known (and unsolved) bugs on KSP 1.8 and newer that affects it.

-Additional services for updating specific DLLs on `GameData.` are now part of the solution, making it useful even for KSP <= 1.7.3 .
+Additional services for updating specific DLLs on `GameData` are now part of the solution, and it is's now effective for KSP <= 1.7.3 .

 The following services are provided: